Caution! Contains NSFW images…

 And I mustn’t let the future spoil the present.
 I’m not getting any more of it, so why let the future be the enemy of the now?

 The temptation for an older person is to live in the past.
 There is a concept known as euphoric recall.
-We block out memories of all the pain and bad stuff.
+That is when you block out memories of all the pain and bad stuff.
+(The reverse also happens and gets worse with age.)
 The stuff we like is glued in place.
 Nobody wants to forget that winning touchdown or scoring with Betty Sue (or Billy Bob) after the prom.
 Even the people who didn’t score either way (most of us) remember things a bit rosier than we really experienced at the time.

 Once the outside world has no more use for you, I suppose that is a winning strategy.
 Seriously.
 You are too old to matter.
 If it staves off depression and suicide, who cares?
 But a lot of people who still have a lot of time yet to run fall into this pattern and blow off their lives talking about their glory days while there are still yet adventures to be had.

 OTOH, there are those of us who had youth so bad the pain overwhelmed the good stuff.
 There had to be dribs and drabs of the good stuff or we’d all be dead.
 You can’t forget the bad but the good can start to percolate up.
 We are naturally primed to focus on the bad.
 The bad can kill us, so to survive we remember it in HD resolution.

 Memories of the fear of discovery and the pain of not being “normal” overwrite memories of doing that which is joyful.
 Anybody who has lived in a closet understands this.
 In this case, euphoric recall can offer us a truer version of our selves.